How do you enter a new potential market?

 - You’ll gain more customers and make more money – The number one reason to consider new markets is to grow your business and increase revenue by selling more products to more customers.

 - There might be no more opportunities for growth in your home market – If you’ve maxed out what your local market is capable of in terms of revenue, expanding to new markets may be the only way to grow.

 - You’ll reduce risk by diversifying your business – If one market suffers for whatever reason, you’ll have others to keep you going.

-This is where things become more complicated.
-You’ll have to factor in a number of differences compared to how you currently run your business.
+Global expansion is where things become more complicated.
+You’ll have to factor in several differences in how you currently run your business.
 These include:

 - Cultural differences

 - Logistical challenges involved in transporting goods abroad